LifesLight/CMancala/README.md

 ### Solvers
 - **GLOBAL:**<br>
-  Recommended for quickly analyzing a position or playing against an AI.<br>
+  The default, reference solver.<br>
-  The reference solver.
-Is only satisfied once the complete game tree is exhaustively searched for the best possible move at the current node.
+  It is only satisfied once the complete game tree is exhaustively searched for the best possible move at the current node.

 - **LOCAL:**<br>
-  Generally better than **GLOBAL** for basically all use cases.<br>
+  Way faster solver for almost all use cases.<br>
-  Uses a more complex algorithm with caching and should produce equal or better results at any given search depth.<br>
+  Uses a more complex algorithm with transposition tables and should produce equal or better results at any given search depth.<br>
-  It is not the default solver because the code is more complex and therefore harder to validate, even though in theory it should always be at least as strong as GLOBAL.
+  It is not the default solver because the code is more complex and therefore harder to validate, even though in my testing it should always be at least as strong as GLOBAL.<br>
+  The cache size be increased to ~28-30 for longer calculations (like solving 4 stones uniform).

 ## Restrictions
 - The game is designed to support a maximum of 224 stones on the board at any given time.